NordicSemiconductor/IOS-DFU-Library/README_OBJC.md

 pod install

 - Open the newly created `.xcworkspace` and begin working on your project.
-- If Xcode asks to migrate code to Swift 3, choose **Later**.
-(The codebase is Swift 3 already)
+- If Xcode asks to migrate code to Swift 5.1, choose **Later**.
+(The codebase is Swift 5.1 already)
 - Click on the `Pods` project, then go to the `Build Settings`
 - Click on the `iOSDFULibrary` target, then set the `Use Legacy Swift version` setting to `No`
-- Repeat the same for the `Zip` target.
+- Repeat the same for the `ZIPFoundation` target.
 - Build the project, it should now succeed.
 - Import the library to any of your obj-c classes by using `@import iOSDFULibrary;` and begin working on your project.